-BDO has made two big changes recently to its entry criteria and recruitment process.
-First, in addition to accepting 2.2 degrees and A-Levels and GCSEs from A* - C in order to attract candidates across all socio-demographics, it now looks for strengths rather than competencies in its candidates.
+BDO's application process aims to attract candidates across all socio-demographics.
+First, in addition to accepting 2.2 degrees in any subject and A-Levels and GCSEs from A* - C, it now looks for strengths rather than competencies in its candidates.
 The theory behind looking for strengths is that if your strengths are matched to your role, you will enjoy it more and therefore perform better in it.

 In addition, when looking for evidence of these strengths in applicants, the firm now includes video interviews in its application process.
 Its recruiters believe that using video interviews results in ‘greater flexibility, improved efficiency and reduced costs in travel for students in the UK and overseas’.